 What to do in Riomaggiore Before you Leave

-You can start from either end of the Blue Trail — either here in Riomaggiore or at the other end in Monterosso.
+You can start from either the Blue Trail’s end— here in Riomaggiore or at the other end in Monterosso.
 But we recommend you start in Riomaggiore so that you can relax at the beaches in Monterosso after a long day of hiking!
 Do it whichever way you prefer, but that’s our favorite way of hiking Cinque Terre.

-But before you depart, make sure you enjoy some of what Riomaggiore has to offer.
+But before you depart, enjoy some of what Riomaggiore has to offer.
 As you’ll come to see during your hiking adventure, all the towns of Cinque Terre can realistically be explored in just 30-60 minutes, but it’s worth doing so.
-You never know what you’ll find as you wander through these interesting little towns.
+You never know what you’ll find wandering through these interesting little towns.

 Overview of the Hike

-If you have to take the high route, be prepared for a longer, more strenuous hike.
-Consisting of steep climbs and a longer route, you will end up eclipsing the 1 mile (and 1-hour mark), and we’d raise the level of difficulty up to moderate.
+If you must take the high route, be prepared for a longer, more strenuous hike.
+Consisting of steep climbs and a longer route, you will end up eclipsing the 1 mile (and 1-hour mark), and we’d raise the difficulty level up to moderate.
 But it’s not all bad, since the high route will offer you better views than you would ever dream of getting on the standard route.

 Cinque Terre Hiking Trail Via dell'Amore, Manarola, Italy